sonata-project/SonataAdminBundle/Resources/doc/getting_started/creating_an_admin.rst

 So, what does this code do?

 * **Line 11-14**: These lines configure which fields are display on the edit and create actions.
-The ``FormMapper`` behaves similair to the ``FormBuilder`` of the Symfony Form component;
+The ``FormMapper`` behaves similar to the ``FormBuilder`` of the Symfony Form component;
 * **Line 16-19**: This method configures the filters, used to filter and sort the list of models;
 * **Line 21-24**: Here you specify which fields are shown when all models are listed (the ``addIdentifier()`` method means that this field will link to the show/edit page of this particular model).

 This is the most basic example of the Admin class.
-You configure a lot more.
+You can configure a lot more with the Admin class.
 This will be covered by other, more advanced, articles.

 Step 3: Register the Admin class
 --------------------------------

-You've now created an Admin class, but there is currently no way for the SonataAdminBundle to know that this Admin class exist.
+You've now created an Admin class, but there is currently no way for the SonataAdminBundle to know that this Admin class exists.
 To tell the SonataAdminBundle of the existence of this Admin class, you have to create a service and tag it with the ``sonata.admin`` tag: